Asset Based Business Line of Credit Solutions for Canadian Businesses | 7 Park Avenue Financial

 • 92% renewal rate among established borrowers

-WHAT IS ASSET-BASED LENDING ( ' ABL ' )
+WHAT IS ASSET-BASED LENDING ('ABL')

 Independent finance firms are the real origin of asset credit lines - they are, therefore, 'non-bank' in nature and focus on funding your company's assets via the maximum loan available to your business.

-Entering into this type of facility should always be done with the expertise of a business financing advisor, your accountant, and, in some cases… your bank!
-Executing ABL transactions involves originating, structuring, and closing these transactions for a diverse client base.
-More on that last one later.
+Entering into this type of facility should always be done with the expertise of a business financing advisor, your accountant, and, in some cases... your bank!

 ASSET-BASED LOANS IN CANADA